bhisaac/5eFP/5eFP-SRD.md

 If you are at MAX Wounds, receiving a bolster pool doesn’t restore you to consciousness or stabilize you.
 Only true healing can save you.

-Unless a feature that grants you bolster has a duration, your bolster pool lasts until they’re depleted or until the end of the game session.
+Unless a feature that grants you bolster has a duration, your bolster pool lasts until used or until the end of the game session.

 # Your Turn